 The site is recognised as a Site of Special Scientific Interest and the cliffs of the headland offer plenty of nesting space to thousands of sea birds.
 If you are lucky, you can even spot puffins here!

-Helmsdale was one of the biggest surprises along the North Coast 500.
+Helmsdale was one of the biggest surprises on our North Coast 500 road trip.
 The town was only on my radar because we spent a night at Helmsdale Youth Hostel to break up the drive back.

 Some people we met on the road had suggested that the east of the North Coast 500 was not quite as scenic and exciting as the west.
 So I prepared myself for a quick and uneventful drive back to Inverness.
 How wrong I was!